Hetfield96/IndieWindy/README.md

 **This repository contains:**
 Android application (Android Studio + Java 8.0) + Backend (ASP .NET Core 3.0).

-The app provides users(listenners) functionality like:
+The app provides users(listeners) functionality like:
 - search and discover indie-musicians
 - listen to their music
 - see information about their concerts